 Other reserve represented the difference between the nominal amounts of the share capitals of the group companies and the nominal amount of the share capital issued by the Company pursuant to a group reorganisation undergone for the initial public offering of the shares of the Company.

-(b) The amounts due from/to subsidiaries are unsecured, non-interest bearing and repayable on demand.
+(b) The amounts due from ultimate holding company and subsidiaries are unsecured, non-interest bearing and recoverable on demand.

 34. SHARE-BASED PAYMENT TRANSACTIONS

 Pre-IPO Share Option Scheme